Global Stocks Rise on Manufacturing Data

 Asian stock indexes were mixed, with Japan's Nikkei and Hong Kong's Hang Seng both down 0.4%, while Korea's Kospi edged up 0.1%.

+U.S. markets were closed for the Labor Day holiday, leading to lower-than-usual trading volumes in Asia, said Stephen Innes, Asia-Pacific market strategist for AxiTrader, in a note.

+Investors also had to reckon with an escalation in the U.S.-China trade dispute after both sides went ahead with a new round of tariffs on each other goods over the weekend.

-"The general market mood is likely to remain fragile with investors focused on trade war issues after new U.S. and Chinese tariffs kicked in over the weekend," said analysts at Italian bank UniCredit in a note.
+"The general market mood is likely to remain fragile with investors focused on trade war issues," said analysts at Italian bank UniCredit in a note.

 U.S. tariffs of 15% on Chinese goods including clothing, tools and electronics came into force on Sunday, escalating the dispute ahead of further talks expected later in the month.
 A round of retaliatory Chinese tariffs also took effect, targeting imports of U.S. soybeans, crude oil and pharmaceuticals.